vishnukg/.vim/readme.md

  PATH=$PATH:$GOPATH/bin
  PATH=$PATH:/usr/local/go/bin

-Instal elixir-ls using home brew for the language server to work
+Install elixir-ls using home brew for the language server to work Install scala using brew install coursier/formulas/coursier && cs setup and then install metals using Coursier.